tuna-os/letters/README.md

 Letters is a modern, minimalist word processor for the GNOME desktop, with support for reading and writing DOCX, ODT, MD and HTML, using the [pandoc](https://pandoc.org) library.

+It can also export your documents to PDF using [weasyprint](https://weasyprint.org/).

 [![Get it on Flathub](https://flathub.org/api/badge?locale=en)](https://flathub.org/apps/net.codelogistics.letters/)

 ## Building